 How Transformer Grounding Affects Power System Design

-Without going into a lot of detail, for cost savings and safety, the star connection is generally used on the high voltage side while the delta on the low voltage side.
-In this scenario, the common point in the star connection, also called the neutral, is grounded or earthed.
-With this, the phase voltage on the star side is reduced to 1/sqrt(3) times the voltage had the connection been a delta.
+Without going into a lot of detail, for cost savings and safety, the star connection is the preferred connection for high voltage transmission.
+In this scenario, the common point – the neutral, is grounded or earthed.
+Doing this causes the phase to neutral voltage or phase to earth voltage to be reduced by a factor of 1/sqrt(3).
+You will not get this reduction with a delta (ungrounded) connection.

 It only makes sense to use a delta-star transformer near the generating station where the delta is connected to the generator terminals and the star is connected to the high voltage transmission lines.
 With grounded star connection on the high voltage side, the transformer winding can be insulated for lower (phase-to-ground) voltages.
 The transmission system too will have a lower insulation requirement.
 These provide tremendous cost savings in the design and construction of the transmission system.